 These delicious savoury tarts made with puff pastry dough and filled with pesto, soft cheese, caramelised onions and cherry tomatoes will make for a delicious dinner option or a great starter!

-Serve these with Lentil and Broad Bean Salad with Honey Vinaigrette for a delicious vegetarian dinner.
+Serve these with Mediterranean Farro Salad with Zucchini for a delicious vegetarian dinner.

 Savoury Tarts